Bus rolls near Rotorua, five helicopters, three ambulances responding

 A reporter at the scene said traffic was backed up for hundreds of metres and drivers were being asked to turn around.

-She said there had been persistent rain throughout the morning at the site, which is a 20 minute drive from Rotorua and there are patches of light surface flooding on the road.
+There had been persistent rain throughout the morning at the site, which is a 20-minute drive from Rotorua and there are patches of light surface flooding on the road.

+A worker at Duncan Processors, a processing plant near the crash scene, said the area was quite remote.

 Motorists are advised to avoid the area.